 Quality Prisms and Multi-Coated Lenses:

 First, Celestron puts in phase-coated BaK-4 Prisms into the Nature DX.
-This is a high quality prism and not found in many (if any) low-priced binoculars.
+These are high-quality prism and not found in many (if any) low-priced binoculars.

 Why are these features important?

-To ensure a bright and clear image, it’s important that as much light as possible makes it through the binocular and reaches your eye.
+To ensure a bright and clear image, it’s crucial that as much light as possible makes it through the binocular and reaches your eye.